OOP

 Pitfalls

 Deep inheritance hierarchies — each level of inheritance adds coupling.
-A production example: a payment processing system had PaymentBaseCardPaymentAuthorizedCardPaymentRefundableAuthorizedCardPayment.
-Adding retry logic to PaymentBase.Process() broke RefundableAuthorizedCardPayment because it overrode Process() and assumed a specific call order.
-Flattening to IPayment interface + composition cut the bug rate in that module by 60% over two quarters.
-Prefer interfaces and composition; limit inheritance to 2 levels maximum.
+Common failure mode: a payment processing system with PaymentBaseCardPaymentAuthorizedCardPaymentRefundableAuthorizedCardPayment.
+Adding retry logic to PaymentBase.Process() breaks RefundableAuthorizedCardPayment because it overrides Process() and assumes a specific call order.
+Flattening to IPayment interface + composition eliminates the fragile coupling.
+Prefer interfaces and composition; keep hierarchies to 1–2 levels unless every level adds genuine shared invariants.

 Anemic domain model — objects with only getters/setters and no behavior.
 All logic lives in service classes.
 This is procedural programming with OOP syntax — invariants are enforced in service code (scattered, easy to miss), and objects can be put into invalid states.
-A real example: an Order class with public Status setter allowed any service to set Status = Shipped without checking whether payment was confirmed.
-Moving the transition to Order.Ship() with a guard (if (Status != PaymentConfirmed) throw) eliminated an entire category of invalid-state bugs.
+Common failure mode: an Order class with public Status setter allows any service to set Status = Shipped without checking whether payment was confirmed.
+Moving the transition to Order.Ship() with a guard (if (Status != PaymentConfirmed) throw) eliminates an entire category of invalid-state bugs.

 Overusing inheritance for code reuse — inheriting from a class just to reuse a method creates an "is-a" relationship that may not be semantically correct.
 Example: EmailNotifier : SmtpClient just to get Send() — now EmailNotifier IS an SMTP client and exposes 40+ public methods from SmtpClient that callers shouldn't use.
 Use composition (EmailNotifier has an ISmtpClient field) or extension methods instead.